Faqeerabad, Peshawar

 Faqeerabad (ٖفقير آباد, Urdu: فقير آباد), also spelled as Faqirabad, is a neighbourhood of Peshawar, Khyber Pakhtunkhwa, Pakistan.
 Hashtnagri is located to the south while Charsadda Road is located to the west, all the way up to the northern end of Faqeerabad.

 Overview

 The areas forming part of Faqeerabad are Zaryab Colony, Afghan Colony, Ashrafia Colony, Shakirabad, Zaheerabad and Shahi Bagh.
-The notable attractions of the Faqirabad are Shahi Bagh, Arbab Niaz Cricket Stadium, Tamas Khan Football Ground, Peshawar Gymkhana Cricket Ground, Municipal Inter college for Girls, Government college Peshawar and Peshawar Eidgah.
+The notable attractions of the Faqirabad are Shahi Bagh, Arbab Niaz Cricket Stadium, Tamas Khan Football Ground, Peshawar Gymkhana Cricket Ground, Municipal Inter college for Girls, Government College Peshawar and Peshawar Eidgah.

-Since 2000, due to a surge in private educational institutes, the area is now full of private commerce colleges and private hostels built in residential areas of Faqeerabad.
+Since 2000, due to a surge in private educational institution, the area is now full of private commerce colleges and private hostels built in residential areas of Faqeerabad.